DRAGON'S LAIR / SPACE ACE LASERDISC PLAYER CONVERSION

 I'm not a professional coder either, so don't expect the code to be perfect.

-I'm not liable for any damage you do to yourself, your computer, or your Dragon's Lair machine.
+I'm not liable for any damage you do to yourself, your computer, or your Dragon's Lair game.
 If you follow these directions and it doesn't work - I'm not liable.
 If your game catches fire because of an electrical design flaw, I'm not liable.
 If tornadoes simultaneously appear in Kansas and wipeout half the state coinciding with the exact moment you power up your system - I'm still not liable.
 (Get the picture?)
 Since this is free, I can't guarantee that it will work for you.
 (But, I haven't gotten any complaints so far!)
 (Whew!)

 I wish to thank the following people.
 Without their help in one way or another this project wouldn't have succeeded.

-Well,... that's it for now....
+Well... that's it for now....